Schossi/CityBuilderWeb/_pages/manual/howto/scratch.md

 ### Population Object
 {:.no_toc}
-* Create a Road Object in your City Folder
+* Create a Population Object in your City Folder
 Found in ContextMenu under Create/CityBuilder/Population
   * Set Key='POP' Name='Population'
 * On ObjectRepository assign Population